 A wrecker truck accident lawyer can investigate the driving history and licensing history of the truck to determine what insurance regulations apply.
 He can take action to preserve the wrecker and any potential evidence that may be necessary to prove your case.
 Furthermore, having a lawyer on your side after a wrecker accident means you get legal advice pertaining to obtaining medical care and presenting a claim, and you get a lawyer advocating your rights and claims against the wrecker company who understands the tricks the risk management adjuster for the company might use to try to devalue or deny your claim.

 Speak to a Wrecker Accident Attorney

-If you have been injured due to a collision caused by a wrecker, whether the wrecker driver was speeding to get to an accident, parked in an unsafe place, or just not paying attention, you need to talk to a wrecker accident attorney you can trust.
+If you have been injured due to a collision caused by a wrecker, whether the wrecker driver was speeding to get to an accident, parked in an unsafe place, or just not paying attention, you need to talk to a wrecker truck accident attorney you can trust.
 Call Simmons and Fletcher, P.C. at (713) 932-0777 today.
-Our lawyers are experienced with Texas truck accidents and have spent almost 40 years helping victims recover from serious auto collisions and it would be our honor to advise you.
+We have lawyers who are experienced with wrecker accidents.
+The consultation is free and we charge you no attorney’s fees not expenses unless we many a recovery in your case.